MEng Product Design Engineering

 Why did you choose to study your course?

-At first I didn’t know which course to choose at university as there was such a large and varied choice.
-I knew I wanted to study engineering but didn’t know which area specifically.
-I have always been interested in making stuff and understanding how stuff works and during a University of Strathclyde Open Day I discovered the Product Design Engineering course.
-It seemed like a perfect match for my skills and my interests and it would allow me to go on to get a job in a variety of areas.
+"During a University of Strathclyde open day, I discovered the Product Design Engineering course.
+It seemed like a perfect match for my skills and my interests and it would allow me to get a job in a variety of areas."

-What have been the highlights of your course to date?
+What have been the highlights of the MEng Product Design Engineering course?